 MOTS-c is studied for metabolic flexibility, insulin sensitivity, exercise capacity, and longevity support.
 Human clinical-trial evidence is limited but mechanistic and animal-model data are interesting.

-Who should consider MOTS-c?
+Who need to consider MOTS-c?

 MOTS-c is typically used by patients pursuing metabolic-health optimization, particularly those with insulin resistance, age-related decline in exercise capacity, or interest in mitochondrial health.